 Heated Ski Gloves | Battery Powered

-- They have "water-proof" membrane inserts that are meant to prevent exterior water penetration.
-(It is not wet when it is really cold in the winter).
+They often have "water-proof" membrane inserts that are meant to prevent exterior water penetration.
+It is not wet when it is really cold in the winter.
 This ignores the single biggest cause of cold hands, interior water production -sweat- .
 Membrane inserts are much less breathable than no-membrane inserts.

--They have thick, lofty insulation.
+They often have thicker, lofty insulation.
 Too much of the time this insulation strategy cuts off circulation in your extremities.
 If you have a heater, why do you need so much insulation?
 Do you wear thick clothing at home when you have an operating furnace?
 They put thick insulation in these gloves because they know the primary flaw of battery powered heated gloves... stay tuned.

--The gloves have batteries and what happens to batteries?
+The gloves generate their heat from batteries and what happens to batteries?

-This brings me to the main point of this piece: in my experience, and that of almost everyone who has ever owned battery powered ski gloves: the battery power does not last long enough and runs out of juice at bad, unpredictable times
+In my experience, and that of almost everyone I know who has owned battery powered ski gloves, the problem is that the battery power does not last long enough and runs out of juice at bad, unpredictable times.
+The cold does not help either in maintaining the charge (see your cell phone).

 If you really want gloves that are more predictably warm, then you need to find a glove that's designed to balance and regulate the environment inside and outside the glove.
-The only thing that does that is a glove that's highly breathable.
+The only thing that does that is a glove that's highly breathable and has sufficient insulation.

 battery powered heated ski gloves